I’d just sat down to a nice cup of coffee.

 Pause.

-“No, I’ve been to Spec Savers, and my eyes are OK.
+“No, I’ve been to the Opticians.
+My eyes are OK.
 I wasn’t ringing about that; I was ringing about the……”

 Longer pause.